Valdemar IV of Denmark: Foreign policy after 1360

-To Valdemar's surprise the barrels were filled before nightfall of the first day passed.
+To Valdemar's surprise, the barrels were filled before nightfall of the first day passed.
 The churches were stripped of their valuables and the riches were loaded on Danish ships and carried home to Vordingborg, Valdemar's residence.
 Valdemar added "King of Gotland" to his title list.
 But his action against Visby, a member of the Hanseatic League, would have dire consequences later.

 Valdemar tried to interfere with the succession in Sweden by capturing Countess Elizabeth who was to marry Crown Prince Håkon of Sweden.
 She was forced into a nunnery and Valdemar convinced King Magnus that his son should marry Valdemar's daughter, Margrethe.
 The king agreed, but the nobles did not and forced Magnus to abdicate.

 They elected Albrecht of Mecklenburg, one of Valdemar's sworn enemies, as King of Sweden.
 Albrecht immediately went to work to stop Valdemar in his tracks.
 He persuaded the Hansa states to work with him because Valdemar threatened their access through the Sound and to the lucrative herring trade.

-Valdemar attacked the Hansa fleet trying force them out of the Sound fishing grounds.
+Valdemar attacked the Hansa fleet trying to force them out of the Sound fishing grounds.
 The Hansa member states demanded action.
 With Lübeck in the lead, they wrote to Valdemar complaining about his interference with trade.

 In 1362 the Hansa states, Sweden, and Norway allied against Valdemar seeking retribution.
-The Hansa sent a fleet and an army to ravage the coasts of Denmark, and they succeeded in capturing and pillaging Copenhagen and parts of Skåne.
+The Hansa sent a fleet and an army to ravage the coasts of Denmark, and they succeeded in capturing and pillaging Copenhagen and parts of Scania.
 Combined with the rebellious nobles in Jutland, they forced Valdemar out of Denmark at Easter in 1368.

 In 1363, Valdemar IV renewed his alliance with Poland.

 He appointed his friend and advisor Henning Podebusk (c.
 1350 – c.
 1388) to negotiate with the Hanseatic League in his absence.
 They agreed to a truce so long as Valdemar acknowledged their right to free trade and fishing rights in the Sound.
-They took control of several towns on the coast of Skåne and the fortress at Helsingborg for 15 years.
+They took control of several towns on the coast of Scania and the fortress at Helsingborg for 15 years.
 They also forced the king to grant the Hanseatic League a say in Denmark's succession after Valdemar's death.

-Valdemar was forced to sign the Treaty of Stralsund in 1370, which acknowledged Hansa rights to participate in the herring trade and tax exemptions for its trading fleet.
+Valdemar was forced to sign the Treaty of Stralsund in 1370, which acknowledged Hansa's rights to participate in the herring trade and tax exemptions for its trading fleet.
 The king was able to return to Denmark after an absence of four years.
 Valdemar received Gotland, however, so even in defeat he was able to salvage something for himself and Denmark.